JueK3y/Instagram-automated-commenting/README.md

 ###### _Falsche Sprache?
 [Klicke hier](README_DE.md) für das deutsche ReadMe._

+###### _Note: IAC is currently being redeveloped, so some info is no longer up to date.
+In the next release the information will be updated as well._

 ## About IAC
 IAC is a bot which automatically comments randomly under given Instagram posts.
 <br>The duration of the commenting is freely adjustable in the GUI.